 Catalog of Genes and Diseases from OMIM

-- Galliciotti G, Glatzel M, Kinter J, Kozlov SV, Cinelli P, Rülicke T, Sonderegger P. Accumulation of mutant neuroserpin precedes development of clinical symptoms in familial encephalopathy with neuroserpin inclusion bodies.
+- Galliciotti G, Glatzel M, Kinter J, Kozlov SV, Cinelli P, Rulicke T, Sonderegger P. Accumulation of mutant neuroserpin precedes development of clinical symptoms in familial encephalopathy with neuroserpin inclusion bodies.
 Am J Pathol.
-2007 Apr;170(4):1305-13.
+2007 Apr;170(4):1305-13. doi: 10.2353/ajpath.2007.060910.
 Citation on PubMed or Free article on PubMed Central